paragonie/multi_factor/README.md

 Designed to be a vendor-agnostic implementation of various Two-Factor Authentication solutions.

-Developed by [Paragon Initiatve Enterprises](https://paragonie.com) for use in our own projects.
+Developed by [Paragon Initiative Enterprises](https://paragonie.com) for use in our own projects.

 ## Requirements